Punjab National Bank Earnings Call Transcripts

 -

-Record quarterly results with robust credit growth, improved asset quality, and highest profits in four years.
+Record quarterly results with robust credit growth, improved asset quality, and highest-ever profits post-amalgamation.
 Guidance for gross NPA and credit cost revised downward, while capital and liquidity remain strong.
-Focus continues on RAM, digitalization, and targeted recoveries.
+Focus continues on RAM, digital transformation, and targeted recoveries.